-The Annual Water Quality Report is published each spring and mailed to all water utility customers in Snoqualmie and unincorporated King County.
+The Annual Water Quality Report, published each spring, is available to all water utility customers in Snoqualmie and unincorporated King County.

 Neither lead nor copper have been detected in Snoqualmie’s water sources.
 The city samples for lead and copper every three years in accordance with state and federal regulations.